 In Canada, and in most signatories of the Berne Convention on copyright, your copyright is established at the moment you release the shutter.
 You do not explicitly need to place a copyright mark on your image to enforce your copyright.
 You can submit a group of images to the Copyright office, but it’s not so simple.
 In the United States, copyright experts recommend submitting bulk uploads to the Copyright office on a regular basis.
 You have your copyright by law, but this registration makes it easier on you should you decide to take legal action.

 A watermark is not a copyright mark or registered trademark.
 It’s simply an overlay on the image.
 If done subtly, they can be unobtrusive but act as marketing for you and your work.
+If you have your own website you want people to visit to view your work, and have spent a whole bunch of time working with an SEO Manchester freelancer to get it optimized for search engines, this can potentially help people find you if your picture is stolen and put out in the wild.
 But don’t expect the presence of a watermark to place you in a better position legally.
 As we well know, there are many tools that can be used to remove things from digital image, and while a watermark that is removed after the fact may go to show intent to steal your work, visible watermarks do next to nothing to prevent your images from being stolen.
 If that’s your goal, there are other methods I will talk about later on.

 The second is an invisible watermark that is embedded in the image.
 It cannot be seen with the naked eye, but search algorithms from the creating organization comb the web and whenever they find one of your images on the web, create an entry in your account record showing the where and when.
 If you choose to followup, that’s up to you.
 The service that I use is called Digimarc.
 You can learn more about the service on the company website.
 It does a great job and I’ve never had a client complain about the visibility of a Digimarc watermark.
 Digimarc does more than photography, but that’s not our concern here.